ThematoSoup/Gumbo/README.md

 Documentation & Support
 -----------------------

-If you experience any issues, you can read our extensive [online documentation][http://docs.thematosoup.com].
+If you experience any issues, you can read our extensive [online documentation][http://docs.thematosoup.com] or check out [video tutorials][https://www.youtube.com/playlist?list=PLpuFMIjzqmYtZyxTtFYg8Yf2YEej7pCp3].
 For any support requests, please use our dedicated [support forums][http://support.thematosoup.com].

 Theme Customizer Boilerplate